Wheeler–Feynman absorber theory: Motivation

 Wheeler and Feynman begin by observing that classical electromagnetic field theory was designed before the discovery of electrons: charge is a continuous substance in the theory.
 An electron particle does not naturally fit in to the theory: should a point charge see the effect of its own field?
 They reconsider the fundamental problem of a collection of point charges, taking up a field-free action at a distance theory developed separately by Karl Schwarzschild, Hugo Tetrode, and Adriaan Fokker.
 Unlike instantaneous action at a distance theories of the early 1800s these "direct interaction" theories are based on interaction propagation at the speed of light.
 They differ from the classical field theory in three ways 1) no independent field is postulated; 2) the point charges do not act upon themselves; 3) the equations are time symmetric.
 Wheeler and Feynman propose to develop these equations into a relativistically correct generalization of electromagnetism based on Newtonian mechanics.

 Wheeler and Feynman talked about the theory at a meeting of the American Physical Society during February 21 and 22, 1941.
 After that, Einstein told them of previous papers of Tetrode and Ritz.
 Ritz in 1908 had argued that the advanced solutions to the Maxwell electromagnetic equations are unphysical, and only retarded solutions can be admitted.
 This was the impetus for his ballistic theory.
 Tetrode in 1922 proposed that electromagnetic interactions are direct, time-symmetric actions between particles along lightlike intervals, not mediated by independent fields.
 An isolated charge does not radiate, because radiation is an interaction between an emitting particle and an absorbing particle.

 Problems with previous direct-interaction theories

 The Tetrode-Fokker work left unsolved two major problems.
 First, in a non-instantaneous action at a distance theory, the equal action-reaction of Newton's laws of motion conflicts with causality.
 If an action propagates forward in time, the reaction would necessarily propagate backwards in time.
-Second, existing explanations of radiation reaction force or radiation resistance depended upon accelerating electrons interacting with their own field; the direct interaction models explicitly omit self-interaction.
+Second, in their presentation Wheeler and Feynman had exercised an option available in direct-interaction theories to explicitly exclude self-action, whereas existing explanations of radiation reaction force or radiation resistance depended upon accelerating electrons interacting with their own field.
+(Feynman's subsequent work in quantum theory employed self-action however).